Minimal cover of high-dimensional chaotic attractors by embedded recurrent patterns: Abstract

 \section{Abstract}

-We propose a general method for constructing a minimal cover of high-dimensional chaotic attractors by embedded coherent structures, {such as (but not limited to) periodic orbits.} By minimal cover we mean a subset of available coherent structures such that the approximation of chaotic dynamics by a minimal cover with a predefined proximity threshold is as good as the approximation by the full available set.
-The proximity measure can be chosen with considerable freedom and adapted to the properties of any given chaotic system.
-In the context of a Kuramoto-Sivashinsky chaotic attractor, we demonstrate that the minimal cover can be faithfully constructed even when the proximity measure is defined within a subspace of dimension much smaller than the dimension of space containing the attractor.
+We propose a general method for constructing a minimal cover of high-dimensional chaotic attractors by embedded unstable recurrent patterns.
+By minimal cover we mean a subset of available patterns such that the approximation of chaotic dynamics by a minimal cover with a predefined proximity threshold is as good as the approximation by the full available set.
+The proximity measure, based on the concept of a directed Hausdorff distance, can be chosen with considerable freedom and adapted to the properties of a given chaotic system.
+In the context of a spatiotemporally chaotic attractor of the Kuramoto--Sivashinsky system on a periodic domain, we demonstrate that the minimal cover can be faithfully constructed even when the proximity measure is defined within a subspace of dimension much smaller than the dimension of space containing the attractor.
 We discuss how the minimal cover can be used to provide a reduced description of the attractor structure and the dynamics on it.